Introduction

 - Slow or decreased movements

-- Altered or poor quality sleep
+- Altered or poor-quality sleep

-- Alteration or distortion of the sense of smell
+- Alteration or distortion of smell

-- Handwriting difficulties
+- Handwriting problems

 - Sensation of movement under the skin